pschatzmann/pico-arduino/examples/use_as_library/README.md

-This example demonstrates how we can use this project just as additional library:
+We can use the pico-arduiono project just as additional library.

-The magic happens in the CMakeLists.txt where the project is included with the help of FetchContent
+The magic happens in the CMakeLists.txt where the project is included with the help of FetchContent.
+After doing this we have the full Arduino functionality available in our project.